DiTuStudio/docsizidev/docs/finey/introduction.md

 # Introduction

-Finey is a React Native template application.
+Finey is a React Native and Flutter template application.

 ## Reference